waseem18/tango_with_django_book/17/chapters/bootstrap.rst

 		        </form>
 		{% endblock %}

-This solutin is much cleaner, and automated.
+This solution is much cleaner, and automated.
 However, it does not render as nicely :-(.
 Probably requires some tweaking to improve how it renders.